malaidev/Velvet-NFT/README.md

-# Upgradable NFT Project for Velvet
+# Upgradable ERC-721 contract for Velvet statement

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.